nirkraw/BeatBoxer3000/README.md

 # Functionality & MVP

-- Upon a keypress users can create a basic pad that can play a sound
+- Users can create a basic pad that can play a sound upon a keypress.
 - Users can record their own audio and add it to chosen pad.
 - Users can record their beat and have it played back.